In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable

 Here all the four jaws are opened independently.
-Here four screws are used in place of scroll disk, Hence it is called as four jaw independent chuck.
+Four screws are used in place of scroll disk, Hence it is called as four jaw independent chuck.

 Each jaw made of tough steel has three inner and one outer gripping surface.
 The outer gripping surface is used for holding larger sizes of the workpiece by reversing the jaw.

 Concentric circles inscribed on the face of the chuck facilitate quick centering of the workpiece.
 This type of chuck is particularly used in the setting up of heavy and irregular shaped articles.
 The diameter of the body specifies the size of the chuck.

 Universal or Three Jaw Chuck

 A three-jaw chuck is shown in the figure.
-This is the most commonly used types of chuck in lathe machine.
-The three jaws are generally made of high-quality steel and are arrogated at an angle of 120° to each other.
+This is the most commonly used types of chuck in the

 During the operation, the jaw teeth are made to mesh with scrawl spiral teeth (Bevel’s teeth).
 The meshing causes a moment of all three jaws either towards or away from the chuck center, depending upon the direction of rotation of the bevel pinion.
 The pinion is operated by a square end key called “chuck key”.

 The chuck is suitable for holding round, or hexagonal, and other similar shaped workpieces.
-In three jaw chuck, the job is centred automatically and quickly.
-But it has the less gripping capacity as only three jaws are used and centring accuracy is soon lost due to wear.
+In three-jaw chuck, the job is centered automatically and quickly.
+But it has the less gripping capacity as only three jaws are used and centering accuracy is soon lost due to wear.

-As the name implies, a combination chuck, as shown in Figure.
-It is used both as a self-centring and an independent chuck to take advantage of both the types.
+As the name implies, a combination of chuck, as shown in the figure.
+It is used both as a self-centering and an independent chuck to take advantage of both the types.